juanit0o/orbitDetermination-in-LEO/README.md

 # Physics-Inspired Machine Learning For Orbit Determination in Low-Earth-Orbit
+This research aims to utilize physically informed machine learning techniques to improve **orbit determination** and **model atmospheric density**, considering the physical laws that govern the system.
-This repository includes the code developed, the dissertation document and a paper concerning the first part of the dissertation (SINDy) presented in the [International Astronautical Congress 2023 @ Baku](https://dl.iafastro.directory/event/IAC-2023/paper/76700/) alongside its [interactive presentation](https://iac2023-iaf.ipostersessions.com/default.aspx?s=2C-89-37-69-FB-A5-38-0C-95-37-6A-05-85-A4-90-1D&guestview=true)
+This repository includes the **code** developed, the **dissertation document** and a **paper** ([arXiv](https://arxiv.org/abs/2311.10012)) concerning the first part of the dissertation (SINDy) presented in the [International Astronautical Congress 2023 @ Baku](https://dl.iafastro.directory/event/IAC-2023/paper/76700/) alongside its [interactive presentation](https://iac2023-iaf.ipostersessions.com/default.aspx?s=2C-89-37-69-FB-A5-38-0C-95-37-6A-05-85-A4-90-1D&guestview=true).
+This paper was also presented in [Lisbon Young Mathematicians Conference](https://sites.uab.pt/lymc2023/).

 # Abstract
 We have always been told since we were little that space is infinite.
 Having this in mind,